My posts in English

 On the other hand, however personal his reflections may be, the fact of presenting them in a documentary inevitably turns them into a spectacle, with all that entails.
 And it’s a spectacle designed to generate empathy.
 The entire documentary, in fact, shows the artist in everyday gestures we recognize as familiar—especially those tied to the use of a phone, like listening through its speaker to music he has just discovered (Muddy Waters, in this case, because it’s well known that no classical artist today can afford not to appreciate good popular music) or posting snippets of his daily life.
 And, of course, the unavoidable ecological commitment, presented through footage tied, unsurprisingly, to his presence on social media: a winter performance streamed for Greenpeace, among the trees of the Dannenröder Forest, about to be cut down.

-Likewise, Igor Levit is not just any artist.
+Likewise, Igor Levit is not just any artist—and this documentary makes sure you don’t forget it.
 He’s top, top, top, playing over a hundred concerts a year, chatting casually with Germany’s president, and being close friends with Marina Abramović.
 And he’s also very modern: just as he’s applauded with a standing ovation at the Concertgebouw, you might find him playing the Appassionata live on TikTok—with an unstoppable flood of reactions and comments, of course, because he’s also hugely popular on social media.
 In reality, the suspicion that this is all staged never quite goes away.
 But whether it is or not doesn’t really matter.
 The entire documentary is, in some way, a montage of moments crafted to present a certain image of the person—and that person makes a living from music.
 Ultimately, it’s about selling the musician by filming his daily life.
 The whole thing is, in essence, a performance.

 But then again, isn’t everything we see on screen a performance?
 We’re always performing, posting our day-to-day lives, and this is especially true with music, with the narcissism that drives us to share the concert halls we play in and how wonderful our lives are on and off stage.
 At the same time, it’s a way to communicate, to inform, to make others a part of what we do.
 With this documentary, Levit does just that.
 He does so by offering a certain image of himself—an image that sells.
 It sells and it impacts.